kwonus/Quelle-Obsolete/Quelle.md

 | search.*                | search                              |
 | quelle.*                | quelle                              |

-**TABLE 8-4 -- Wildcard usage on Controls** (wildcard usage only applies to ***get*** and ***clear*** verbs)
+**TABLE 7-4 -- Wildcard usage on Controls** (wildcard usage only applies to ***get*** and ***clear*** verbs)

-### IX.
+### VIII.
 Printing Results

-The DISPLAY directive has only a single verb, but it is manifest both as a simple statement (@print) and also as a dependent clause ( | print ).

-The arguments to both forms of the verb are identical, but the usage syntax varies.

-Consider that there are two distinct methods because there are two fundamental types of searches:
+Consider that there are two fundamental types of searches:

 - Searches that return a limited set of results
-- Searches that either return loads of results of searches where the result count is unknown (and potentially very large)
+- Searches that either return loads of results; or searches where the result count is unknown (and potentially very large)

-Due to the latter the latter condition above, SEARCH, by default summarizes results (it does NOT automatically print every result found).
-The idea is that the user can drill down into the summary and print limited sets of results, using the @print command to selectively print portions of the most previously executed SEARCH.
-The dependent clause can be used to circumvent the summary and immediately every record that is returned from the search.
+Due to the latter condition above, SEARCH, by default summarizes results (it does NOT automatically print every result found).
+The idea is that the user can drill down into the summary and print limited sets of results on demand using subsequent discrete @print commands.
+Ordinary @print statements operate against the most previously executed SEARCH in the current Quelle session.
 Here are two parallel examples:

 "Jesus answered"			*this would summarize books that contain this phrase, with chapter references*

-"Jesus answered" | print [*]			*this would would print every matching verse*
+"Jesus answered" @print [*]			*this would would print every matching verse*

 Consider this very general search